 From 2 June 2020, all entry to and exit from our campus will need to be logged via SafeEntry.

 Visitors and contractors should also register with the NUS Visitor Registration System when they are on campus to help us facilitate contact tracing if the need arises.

 Through this public health crisis, we have adopted an incremental approach: calibrating restrictions to assess risks while enabling us to be as open and active as possible.

 One of the hallmarks of a Yale-NUS education is our living and learning environment.
-This will not change and we remain committed to commencing AY 2020/21 with a residential semester.
+This has not changed and we commenced AY 2020/21 with a residential semester.
 Learn more about the College’s plans for Semester 1 of AY 2020/21.
-Before making plans to return to the College, please view the FAQs on COVID-19, and check with the Dean of Students’ Office (DOS) at email@example.com.
+All students are advised to view the FAQs on COVID-19 to stay informed on current processes, and check with the Dean of Students’ Office (DOS) at email@example.com.

 In line with the National University of Singapore (NUS)’ plans to resume campus operations in phases from 2 June 2020, the College is complying with the campus zoning plan introduced by NUS.
 Yale-NUS College is in Zone A, alongside NUS units such as the Faculty of Engineering, University Town and University Scholars Programme etc. The zoning plan is dynamic and may change, subject to health and safety advisories.
 Learn more about the most updated version of the NUS zone map and access to neutral zones.
 Students must adhere to safe distancing measures and wear a mask when on campus.

 For further information or queries, please contact the Yale-NUS Dean of Students Office at firstname.lastname@example.org.